 - 13.01 There shall be no discrimination, interference, coercion, harassment, intimidation, or stronger disciplinary action exercised or practiced with respect to an employee by reason of age, race, ancestry, place of origin, colour, creed or religious affiliation, gender, pregnancy, physical or emotional disability, sexual orientation, sexual identity, marital status, family status, record of offence not relevant to duties and responsibilities and for which no pardon has been granted, membership or activity in the Union, or exercising any rights under this Agreement. - 13.02 Management will prepare and present to the Union the general job descriptions for all positions that fall within the bargaining unit within six (6) months of ratification.

 Management and the Union are committed to the principle of equal pay for work of equal value.
 Accordingly, should new jobs be created in the bargaining unit, Management shall discuss with the Union the appropriate classification and wage scale.

-Should Management and the Union fail to reach an agreement, the matter shall be referred to an Arbitrator for resolution.

-- 13.03 The rules, regulations and requirements of employment shall be limited to matters pertaining to the work requirements of each employee.
+Should Management and the Union fail to reach an agreement on the appropriate classification and wage scale, the matter shall be referred to an Arbitrator for resolution. - 13.03 The rules, regulations and requirements of employment shall be limited to matters pertaining to the work requirements of each employee.
 Employees will not be required to do personal services unrelated to the job, or non-parliamentary work. - 13.04 Subject to Article 30, Management and individual Employers shall place no restriction on the activities of employees who are members of the New Democratic Party, within the New Democratic Party.
-However, employees shall not undertake any activity which places them in direct conflict with the duties of their employment. - 13.05 The Employer agrees to make every reasonable effort to provide modified or alternate employment to employees who are temporarily or permanently unable to return to their regular duties as a consequence of a disability.
+However, employees shall not undertake any activity which places them in direct conflict with the duties of their employment.